bokulich-lab/q2-fondue/tutorial/tutorial.md

               --p-email your_email@somewhere.com \
               --o-metadata output_metadata.qza
 ```
 > *Note:* The parameter `--p-n-jobs` is the number of parallel download jobs and the default is 1.
-Since this specifies the number of threads, there are hardly any CPU limitations and the more is better until you run out of bandwidth.
-However, this action is fairly quick so feel free to sticking to 1.
+Since this specifies the number of threads, there are hardly any CPU limitations and a high value is better until you run out of bandwidth.
+However, this action is fairly quick so feel free to stick to a value of 1.